kataras/build-a-better-web-together/serialize-engines.md

 	iris.Listen(":8080")
 }

-// This is a way on how you can create a raw iris.ResponseEngine implementation:
+// This is the way you create one with raw serialiser.Serializer implementation:

-// CustomTextEngine the response engine which appends a simple string on the default's text engine type CustomTextEngine struct{}
+// CustomTextEngine the serialize engine(serializer) which appends a simple string on the default's text engine type CustomTextEngine struct{}

-// Implement the iris.ResponseEngine
+// Implement the serializer.Serializer
-func (e *CustomTextEngine) Response(val interface{}, options ...map[string]interface{}) ([]byte, error) {
+func (e *CustomTextEngine) Serialize(val interface{}, options ...map[string]interface{}) ([]byte, error) {
 	// we don't need the val, because we want only to append, so what we should do?
-	// just return the []byte we want to be appended after the first registered text/plain engine

-	return []byte("\nThis is the static FIRST suffix!"), nil }
+	// just return the []byte we want to be appended after the first registered text/plain engine return []byte("\nThis is the static FIRST suffix!"), nil }

 ```

-**iris.ResponseString**
+**iris.SerializeToString**

-ResponseString gives you the result of the response engine's work, it doesn't renders to the client but you can use
+SerializeToString gives you the result of the Serializer's work, it doesn't renders to the client but you can use
 this function to collect the end result and send it via e-mail to the user, or anything you can imagine.